nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ##### Importing
 Using the exported JSON, one can then import it using `import THE_JSON`.
+Since importing is done using the existing function `ModelManager::addPerson`, duplicates are not allowed and will throw errors.

 The JSON is parsed using the Jackson library.
+If the Jackson library is unable to parse the json, an error message is thrown.

 ### \[Proposed\] Exporting and importing of Meetings
 #### Proposed implementation